-10:00 0:40 Own Activity: 10.00 0.40 experience , stories do you think of?
-What makes a Gypsy? , 5001105 Groups of 3-4 people are working together (15'), then we open the discussion 41554551511 Levels, groups among the Roma - Who are they meeting in what life situation?
+10:00 0:40 Own Activity: 10.00 0.40 • experience , stories do you think of?
+What makes a Gypsy?
+Groups of 3-4 people are working together (15'), then we open the discussion Levels, groups among the Roma - Who are they meeting in what life situation?
 Discussion:(15') How do you feel now that we call everything by its name?
-(Tension, old memories, responsibility, good stories, "because there are good Gypsies") What questions do you have?
+(Tension, old memories, responsibility, good stories, "because there are good Gypsies ") What questions do you have?
 Have you ever experienced discrimination against you?
 What do you think about Gypsies?
 What else?
 Is there something you haven't dared to say or ask before?
-Closing: (10') "Onion" analogy: What is visible? // What's behind it? // Where is the truth? -> It is still an onion even when you know its background, but you see it, you know it, you can give feedback Ventilating - it's ok 10:40 0:20 Break > Concepts on the wall?
-"Discrimination //Prejudice//Exclusion//Stereotypes ""Exhibition""> From online materials> what comes to your mind?
+Closing: (10') "Onion" analogy: What is visible? // What's behind it? // Where is the truth? -> It is still an onion even when you know its background, but you see it, you know it, you can give feedback Ventilating - it's ok 10:40 0:20 Break > Concepts on the wall? ' "Discrimination //Prejudice//Exclusion//Stereotypes ""Exhibition""> From online materials> what comes to your mind?
 What is your personal involvement?
-Find a pair to look at the exhibition and write a word or phrase that comes to your mind below the pictures 11:00 0:40 Equal lcebreaker 11.00 00 opportu- isos suno. nities (10') In pairs: Have you ever felt disadvantaged at work due?
+Find a pair to look at the exhibition and write a word or phrase that comes to your mind below the pictures 11:00 0:40 Equal Icebreaker opportu- nities (10') In pairs: Have you ever felt disadvantaged at work due?
 Hindered?
 Excluded from school?
 (Is it a good expression?)
 What helped?
 Sharing in pairs: How did you feel when you heard this story?> How it feels to know that we've been through something similar?-> you can break the circle and rewrite it How does labour market discrimination affect you?
-Women, Elderly / Young, with families, without families, charismatic / non-charismatic -> groupings They / Us and Me / You (open discussion 10') Discrimination Share is the responsibility it is VOLID desiries Discrimination > here is the responsibility, it is YOUR decision Whatever the case, do you give feedback?
-Trainer: the essence of feedback: be personal as soon as possible (situation, feeling, effect), suggestion to change, agreement at the end 1 (Situation, reening, effect), suggestion to change, agreement at the end
+Women, Elderly / Young, with families, without families, charismatic / non-charismatic -> groupings They / Us and Me / You (open discussion 10') Discrimination > here is the responsibility, it is YOUR decision Whatever the case, do you give feedback?
+1 Trainer: the essence of feedback: be personal as soon as possible indifferential described of recombacking personal as soon as possible (situation, feeling, effect), suggestion to change, agreement at the end